exercism/v3/languages/csharp/exercises/concept/regular-expressions/.docs/instructions.md

 ### 2. Split the log line

-A new team has joined the organization and you find their log files are using a strange separator for "fields".
-Instead of something sensible like a colon ":" they use a string such as "<--->" or "<=>" (because it's prettier) in fact any string that has a first character of "<" and a last character of ">" and any combination of the following "^\*=-" in between.
+A new team has joined the organization, and you find their log files are using a strange separator for "fields".
+Instead of something sensible like a colon ":" they use a string such as "<--->" or "<=>" (because it's prettier) in fact any string that has a first character of "<" and a last character of ">" and any combination of the following characters "^", "\*", "=" and "-" in between.

 Implement the `LogParser.SplitLogLine()` method that takes a line and returns an array of strings each of which contains a field.